Part of System Constraints

 Intention

-Much of the behavior you consciously want to change still has a function for the system.
+Much of the output you consciously want to change still has a function for the system.

 Procrastination can protect against failure.
 Pleasing can protect connection.
 Control can regulate uncertainty.
 Overthinking can try to prevent danger.

-The behavior may be limiting, but it is not random.
+The output may be limiting, but it is not random.

-Behavior rarely disappears sustainably while the system still believes it is needed.
+Output rarely disappears sustainably while the system still believes that function is needed.

-Behind repeating behavior, there are often operating rules: implicit system routes that determine what feels safe, risky, necessary or forbidden.
+Behind repeating output, there is often learned system logic: implicit routes that determine what feels safe, risky, necessary or forbidden.

 • If I say no, I lose connection.